-Throughout the years, it found its way into the joint control of Chinese and Czech nationals and then into the hands of the Soviets before eventually being owned outright by China.
+Throughout the years, it found its way into the joint control of Chinese and Czech nationals and then into the hands of the Soviets, before eventually being owned outright by China.

 While Harbin sells well in China, it is also exported throughout European and North American markets.
-It is commonly found in the Chinese, Korean and Asian supermarkets that can be found in various countries, and Harbin claims a market share of about 1.5%.
+It is commonly found in the Chinese, Korean and Asian supermarkets that can be found in various countries, and Harbin claims a beer market share of about 1.5%.